stephansturges/Tator/readme.md

 ## 2025-12-16 – Agent Mining Recipes (SAM3) + Pretrained CLIP Head
 - Added a full **Agent Mining** UI to mine per-class SAM3 recipes and manage saved recipes (list/import/export/delete).
 - Recipes are now **portable ZIPs** that bundle `recipe.json` + exemplar crops and optional CLIP head artifacts, so they can be copied to another machine without external paths.
-- New `/agent_mining/apply` + `/agent_mining/apply_image` endpoints run the full recipe pipeline (text seeds → CLIP filter → SAM3 visual expansion → CLIP/IoU dedupe) and return boxes/polygons.
+- New `/agent_mining/apply_image` (and `/agent_mining/apply_image_chain` for cascades) endpoints run the full recipe pipeline (text seeds → CLIP filter → SAM3 visual expansion → CLIP/IoU dedupe) and return boxes/polygons.
 - Added **output class override** in the recipe apply UI so you can apply a recipe to any labelmap (with warnings for mismatches).
 - Added **Pretrained CLIP head** option (exported from CLIP training artifacts) for additional filtering; mining tunes the head `min_prob` **per class** on the validation split without re-running CLIP multiple times.
 - Improved Agent Mining **logging + progress reporting**, plus a **cache size** view and **purge cache** button to reclaim disk.